 - Ensuring that learners develop academic and moral strength.

-Extra murals offered are Boxing, Ball-a-Rama, Dancing, Private piano lessons, all activities are presented by external companies and are NOT included in school fees.
+Extra murals offered are Karate, Ball-a-Rama, Dancing, Private piano lessons, all activities are presented by external companies and are NOT included in school fees.
 Payment is handled directly through the company offering the activity

 Grade 1 to 3: Ball-a-Rama

 All: Piano lessons; Karate, Little Green Chefs

 - Throughout the year we support various charities such as local animal welfare organizations, soup kitchens and old age homes by donations of items they need.
 The charity wish list is displayed and learners are encouraged to bring an item per week.